KelvCodes/AI-Powered_Lost-And-Found/README.md

 ---
 A **smart, user-friendly** web app to help you **find lost items** or **report found ones** using AI-powered matching!.
-Built with **HTML, CSS, and JavaScript**, it’s lightweight, fast, and works without a backend!( wo
+Built with **HTML, CSS, and JavaScript**, it’s lightweight, fast, and works without a backend!( wou

 ---
 ## 🌟 Features